Peas are a cool-weather crop.

 - Grow peas from seeds or seedlings.

-- Seed is viable for 3 years.
+- Pea seeds are viable for 3 years.

 - Sow seed indoors 8 to 6 weeks before the last frost in spring then transplant seedlings to the garden when they are 4 weeks old and a few weeks before the last expected frost; peas can withstand a light frost.